wfpioneer/walmart-oyi-app/README.md

 Really, the point of this app is to provide you the infrastructure and eliminate the setup that you normally have to go through to set up many React Native apps.

+The quantity change components in the OH modal and the print price sign screen need to be generalized and reused.

 ### What this contains
 * `react-navigation` version 5
 * `react-native-localize` for your localization pleasure